wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/2-configure-notification-settings.md

     ![A checkbox to enable or disable the Notification Popup Window.](..\media\disable-notification-popup-window-option.png)

-After the clear the option, you can run a process to confirm that no notification is displayed.
+After you clear the option, you can run a process to confirm that no notification is displayed.

 You can also enable or disable the WinAutomation icon in the Windows system tray.